Skip to main content

 2:30 p.m. — 3:30 p.m.

-North America Outlook: What's next for Canada and the US
+North American outlook: What's next for Canada and the US

 Uncertainty in growth, inflation and interest rates continues to shape the economic outlook across North America.
 In this session, Jason Daw, Head of North American Rates Strategy at RBC Capital Markets, provides a forward-looking view on Canadian and US markets.
 He’ll highlight the forces shaping rates, trade and investment, and what you should watch for as you plan for the year ahead.